valueflows/valueflows/mkdocs/docs/introduction/core.md

 ## Levels of the ontology

 Valueflows uses the layers of ontology documented by REA.
 Each of the layers follows the core patterns above.
+The following is a simplified conceptual diagram, not meant to be a specification.

 ![REA layers: Knowledge, Plan, Observation simplified](../assets/layers.png)